-The diploma indicates the degree the student has earned (e.g., doctor of education) and the date of conferral; the diploma does not indicate major.
-The academic transcript (the official record of coursework at NSU), indicates the degree earned, major field of study, minor or concentration (if any), date of degree conferral, and date of academic completion.
+The diploma indicates the degree the student has earned (e.g., master of science, doctor of education) and the date of conferral; the diploma does not indicate major.
+The academic transcript (the official record of coursework at NSU), indicates the degree earned, major field of study concentration or minor (if any), date of degree conferral, and date of academic completion.
 After degrees have been conferred and all financial obligations to the university have been met, diplomas and transcripts are printed and sent to students by U.S. mail.